BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 ### This repository presents a python progam I made in order to compute actual evapotranspiration and actual recharge to the groundwater, at a hourly time step.
-Calculation of reference and potential evapotranspiration follows the guidelines of FAO Irrigation and Drainage Paper No. 56; titled "Crop
+Calculation of reference and potential evapotranspiration follows the guidelines of FAO Irrigation and Drainage Paper No. 56, whose title is "Crop
 Evapotranspiration (guidelines for computing crop water requirements)".
 Calculation of actual evapotranspiration from potential evapotranspiration follows the method used by Dourado-Neto et al.(2010)

 # **I.	INPUTS**